reutnagar/distributed-RSA-for-IoT/Docs/State_Arch.md

 <b> Statuses that are relevant for Client only</b>
 -  CLIENT_INIT: The node is waiting the get from the Master a subset of keys from the keys pool
 -  CLIENT_GETTING_KEYS: The client got its subset of keys and their indexes
--  CLIENT_DONE: The client got its key ring from the master
+-  CLIENT_GOT_KEYS: The client got its key ring from the master
+-  CLIENT_DONE: The client finished its operations

 ## State Class
 This class will hold all the node's data that is required to be shared between the two threads, and will availble for reading and writing across the files/functions.